Data Quality Matters: Suicide Intention Detection on Social Media Posts Using RoBERTa-CNN: Introduction

 \section{Introduction}

 Suicide is one of the leading causes of mortality worldwide with approximately 1.53 million cases in 2020~\cite{bertolote2002suicide}.
 The World Health Organization (WHO) estimated that approximately 703,000 people committed suicide worldwide in 2022~\cite{Suicide}.
-At least 1 out of 31 individuals with suicide ideation attempted to end this life~\cite {harmer2020suicidal}.
-Thus, suicide is an urgent public health concern worldwide, which requires early intervention~\cite{haque2020transformer,bhaumik2023mindwatch}.
+At least 1 out of 31 individuals with suicide ideation attempted to end their life~\cite {harmer2020suicidal}.
+Thus, suicide is an urgent public health concern worldwide, which requires early intervention~\cite{haque2020transformer}.

-Linguistic symptoms like pessimistic note writing and remarks are common signs of committing suicide~\cite{haque2020transformer}.
-Therefore, linguistic symptoms can benefit suicide intention detection (SID) for early intervention.
-Then, even desperate people, nowadays, are inclined to anonymously express themselves truly and freely online instead of in the real world.
+Linguistic symptoms such as pessimistic note writing and remarks are common signs of committing suicide ideation~\cite{haque2020transformer}, which, thus, benefits suicide intention detection (SID) for early intervention.
+Nowadays, people are inclined to anonymously express themselves freely online instead of in the real world.
 Hence, it is more practical to research online content.
-At the same time, artificial intelligence (AI) and deep machine learning (ML) already started a way for psychology research~\cite{haque2022comparative,abdulsalam2022suicidal} like SID~\cite{sawhney2020time}.
-Given the importance of SID and the power of AI/ML, this paper presents our recent research on using natural language processing (NLP) models to research SID by analyzing linguistic symptoms from social media posts and comments (Reddit).
+At the same time, deep learning (DL) already paved the way for psychology research like SID~\cite{sawhney2020time}.
+Given the importance of SID and the power of DL, this paper presents our recent study on using natural language processing (NLP) models to research SID by analyzing linguistic symptoms from social media posts and comments (Reddit).

-Specifically, social media has an abundant linguistic corpus and provides the source for many NLP research~\cite{tadesse2019detection, ji2020suicidal}.
-In this paper, we select Suicide and Depression Detection (SDD) dataset\footnote{\href{https://www..com/datasets/nikhileswarkomati/suicide-watch}{https://www..com/datasets/nikhileswarkomati/suicide-watch}}.
-The developer collected this dataset by scrapping the posts and comments from the SuicideWatch and Depression subreddits of the Reddit Platform\footnote{\href{https://www.reddit.com/r/SuicideWatch/}{https://www.reddit.com/r/SuicideWatch/}}.
+Specifically, social media has an abundant linguistic corpus for NLP research~\cite{ji2020suicidal}.
+This paper utilized the Suicide and Depression Detection (SDD) dataset\footnote{\href{https://www..com/datasets/nikhileswarkomati/suicide-watch}{https://www..com/datasets/nikhileswarkomati/suicide-watch}}.
+The developer collected SDD by scrapping the posts and comments from the SuicideWatch and Depression subreddits of the Reddit Platform\footnote{\href{https://www.reddit.com/r/SuicideWatch/}{https://www.reddit.com/r/SuicideWatch/}}.